Skip to main content

 Course Details

-Requirements that this course satisfies: Serves as core requirement for the Farley undergraduate minor in entrepreneurship as one of several “experiential course” options.
-It can also fulfill an elective requirement for the Farley graduate minor in entrepreneurship.
+Requirements that this course satisfies: Serves as the experiential requirement for the Farley undergraduate minor and fulfills the experiential requirement for the Farley graduate minor in entrepreneurship.
 It also serves as a management science elective for the Bachelor of Science in Industrial Engineering program and can count towards a concentration in either Management Science or Entrepreneurship for students in the same program.

 Course numbers: ENTREP 325 & IEMS 325